klavere/cyclebars/README.md

 horizontal charts can be split horizontally (bars go up and down) and two circular charts are juxtaposed correspondingly.
 `cyclebars()` is made for a set of time-series which are plotted as stacked bars.
 `cyclebars_anomalies()` is made for analizing anomalies within a given time-series.
 Bars representing positive and negative anomalies are plotted on top of bars representing reference values.
+Please observe that the charts are designed to show positive numerical quantities, such as the number of commuters at a given time or more general flow quantities.
+They are not designed to display negative values.

 ## Installation